 Common mistakes

-- Two actions in one clip (rotate + model picks it up) — model still struggles
+- Two actions in one clip (rotate + a model picks it up) — every current generator still struggles with compound motion.

-- Asking the model to render the logo / text — composite it later
+- Asking the model to render the logo or text — it warps; composite it later.

-- Skipping material — output texture changes every roll
+- Skipping material — output texture changes on every roll.

 How to push results further